tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

-Publishing code to the world is easy these days: take your code, tack on some extra metadata onto it, call that a package and upload it to [npmjs.com][npmjs] / [crates.io][crates-io] / [Hackage][hackage] / etc. It's easy for other developers to include your code as part of their project: build tools are available to pull your package from where you published it, along with any packages your's in turn depends on, and build everything in the right order.
+Publishing code to the world is easy these days: take your code, tack on some extra metadata onto it, call that a package and upload it to [npmjs.com][npmjs] / [crates.io][crates-io] / [Hackage][hackage] / etc. It's also easy for other developers to include your code as part of their project: build tools are available to pull your package from where you published it, along with any packages that yours in turn depends on, and build everything in the right order.
 Haskellers have the good fortune of having at least two great options to choose from when it comes to build tools: Stack and cabal-install.
 Both tools support building Haskell code, but what they also have in common is they are very much Haskell-centric.

 In short, these tools work great for projects that are a) meant to be open source or easily open sourceable, b) small and c) mostly or